curso-r/scryr/README.md

 LLC, a subsidiary of Hasbro, Inc. This software is not produced by, endorsed by, supported by, or affiliated with Wizards of the Coast, LLC.

-Most of scry’s documentation is taken from Scryfall’s developer docs and are only included in the package for self-containedness’ sake.
+Most of scryr’s documentation is taken from Scryfall’s developer docs and are only included in the package for self-containedness’ sake.
 Scryfall’s website, API, and other related content are copyright of Scryfall, LLC.
 This software is not produced by, endorsed by, supported by, or affiliated with Scryfall, LLC.